Math Department

 Advanced Math is offered to seniors who would like an additional year of math following Algebra II or Algebra II Fundamentals.
 The course reviews concepts from Algebra II and progress into trigonometry, statistics, probability, logic, discrete math, matrices, and consumer math.
 Daily homework should be expected.

-Pre-Requisites: Algebra II Fundamentals or Algebra II with teacher recommendation (Not available to students who have completed Pre-Calculus)
+Pre-Requisites: Algebra II or Differentiated Algebra II with teacher recommendation (Not available to students who have completed Pre-Calculus)

 AP Calculus